choudharyrajritu1/Kali/README.md

 **The user is responsible for his/her actions!**

 ## Dependencies:
+ONLY FOR KALI LINUX
   -  BASH
-  -  If you are using Windows, [Install UBUNTU Subsystem on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+  -  If you are using Windows, [Install KALI LINUX Subsystem on Windows](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
   -  Wget
   -  Whois
   -  whatweb